tvdboom/ATOM/docs_sources/user_guide/data_cleaning.md

 If the input variables have a Gaussian distribution, then simple statistical methods can be used to detect outliers.
-For example, if the dataset has two input variables and both are Gaussian, the feature space forms a multi-dimensional Gaussian, and knowledge of this distribution can be used to identify values far from the distribution.
+For example, if the dataset has two input variables and both are Gaussian, the feature space forms a multidimensional Gaussian, and knowledge of this distribution can be used to identify values far from the distribution.
 This approach can be generalized by defining a hypersphere (ellipsoid) that covers the normal data, and data that falls outside this shape is considered an outlier.
 Read more in sklearn's [documentation](https://scikit-learn.org/stable/modules/outlier_detection.html#fitting-an-elliptic-envelope).